edvHo/comp383pipelineproject/README.md

 ```
 cd comp383pipelineproject
 ```
-* Create the following directories within the cloned repository to set up input files (the sample_data directory should already be present after cloning the repo).
+* (OPTIONAL) Create the following directories within the cloned repository to set up input files (the sample_data directory and contents should already be present after cloning the repo).
 ```
 mkdir -p data
 ```